english/speculation/README.md

 # Speculation [![Build Status](https://travis-ci.org/english/speculation.svg?branch=master)](https://travis-ci.org/english/speculation)

 A Ruby port of Clojure's `clojure.spec`.
 See [clojure.spec - Rationale and Overview](https://clojure.org/about/spec).
 All advantages/disadvantages for clojure.spec should apply to Speculation too.
-The `Speculation` library is largely a copy-and-paste from `clojure.spec` so all credit goes to the clojure.spec authors.
+This library is largely a copy-and-paste from clojure.spec so all credit goes to the clojure.spec authors.

 ## Installation